guanyixi/docker-nginx-wordpress/README.md

-# Boilder plate for install WordPress in Docker with nginx
+# Boilder plate for setting up a WordPress site in Docker with nginx

 ## Before Start
-1. Install docker desktop application in your computer.
+* Install docker desktop application in your computer.
-2. Install brew.
+* Install brew.
+This is for installing mkcert.
+You can also use Curl.
-3. Install mkcert globally: `brew install mkcert` and `brew install nss`.
+* Install mkcert globally: `brew install mkcert` and `brew install nss`.
+The first command installs mkcert.
+The second command installs a certutil to allow Firefox to trust the CA.

 ## Steps
 1. Clone this repo to your local computer.
 Rename the root folder to your project name.